Sitelink3D-v2-Developer/sitelink3dv2-examples/README.md

 -	Client Secret.
 -	Scope.

-Obtaining OAuth credentials is documented in our Topcon Software Developer Network (TSDN) page at https://developer.topcon.com under the ```Get Connected``` link
+Obtaining OAuth credentials is documented [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-api-documentation/blob/master/setup/getting_authorized_and_connected_to_api.md)

 ### JWT
 Using a JWT (JSON Web Token) is supported but incurs the following difficulties in the context of these examples: